KiRiLLBEL/MAI_GW/language/doc/prototype.md

 ```
-rule "Integration platform" {
+rule Platform {
+    description: "Test";
+    priority: Error;
     all {
         s1, s2 in system:
         all {

-            s | route{ s1, s2 }: "Integration platform" in s.tags
+            s in route(s1, s2): "Integration platform" in s.tags
         }

-    }
+    };
     except all {

-        s in system:
+        s1, s2 in system:

-            "Integration platform" in s.tags
+            "Integration platform" in s1.tags xor "Integration platform" in s2.tags
     }
 }
 ```